 The 4th Baron and Lady Anne had two further sons and three daughters who survived to adulthood.
 I shall turn to the second son, Admiral Sir John de Robeck, in due course.
 The third son Major Charles de Robeck served with the Sherwood Foresters during World War One and married Louisa Warren, second daughter of Major William Warren.
 The eldest daughter Emily de Robeck was married in April 1878 to Thomas de Burgh of Oldtown (see de Burgh of Oldtown), a soldier who served with her cousin John Alexander in the Zulu campaign.
 She was mother to General Sir Eric de Burgh, Lieutenant Thomas de Burgh (killed in 1917) and Captain Charles de Burgh, DSO, who served under her brother Admiral Sir John de Robeck in World War One.
 The second daughter Gertrude de Robeck died unmarried in March 1935.
 The youngest daughter Zoe de Robeck was married on 19th August 1890 to Major William Francis Tremayne, JP, of Carclew Estate in Cornwall.
 Major Tremayne was a scion of the family responsible for building the "Lost Gardens of Heligan".
 Zoe died on 22nd November 1952, leaving issue.

-During the First World War, the elderly 5th Baron served as a Lieutenant Colonel with the Royal Field Artillery.
+During the First World War, the elderly 5th Baron served as a Lieutenant Colonel with the Royal Field Artillery, and looked after Remounts near Donnington; the place was entirely "manned" by hunting women.
 Alas, this most brutal of wars was all about artillery.
 It was the bombs and mortars that terrified and terrorized the soldiers and citizens of Europe, the exploding shrapnel that caused the greatest injury and loss of life.

 The 5th Baron's younger brother, John, bore witness to the devastating supremacy of 20th century artillery during one of the greatest disasters of the war - Gallipoli and the Dardanelles campaign.
 Sir John de Robeck was born at Gowran Grange on 10th June 1862 and joined the Royal Navy aged 13, training on HMS Britannia.
 Forty years later, the Kildare-born sailor was fast approaching the height of his profession, serving as second-in-command to Admiral Sir Sackville Carden, Commander-in-Chief of the British fleet in the East Mediterranean.
 In World War One, the Dardanelle Straits offered the Allied armies of Britain and France a direct route via the Black Sea to their Russian allies in the east.
 Winston Churchill, First Lord of the Admiralty, recognised that the war on the Western Front had plunged into a devastating stalemate.
 Every day the newspapers carried the names of hundreds of soldiers slain in the muddy trenches.
 Opening up an Eastern Front was, Churchill believed, imperative if the Germans were to be defeated.
 Admiral Cardon was instructed to send his fleet into the Dardanelles and force a way through to Russia.